-Select the OK button in the Summary blade.
+Click the Create button in the Create summary blade.
 The machine creation process will begin.
 This will take at least 10 minutes, so proceed with the next task.

 Task 5: Configuring the IIS Virtual Machines

 Next, you will configure the IIS virtual machine by adding the necessary roles to deploy the MVC application.